Skip to content

 When not to use it

-• For highly sensitive documentation that requires strict legal or compliance oversight.
+• For legal, medical, or security-compliance documentation that requires strict human accountability.

 Licensing and cost